Low Vision Care For Retinitis Pigmentosa In Nashville, Tennessee

 Dr. John Pino is a member of the International Academy Of Low Vision Specialists (IALVS), the premier organization of Low Vision Optometrists.
 All members of IALVS receive extensive training to learn how to help patients with vision loss maximize their remaining vision using the latest devices and technology.

 For many people, proper use of a Low Vision device means being able to read, drive, sew, play cards, watch television, and use the computer—all of which would be impossible without these Low Vision Aids.
-At the Low Vision of Tennessee, we help patients from Lebanon, Nashville, , and to enjoy life after vision loss with Low Vision Aids.
+At the Low Vision of Tennessee, we help patients from Nashville, Lebanon, Kentucky, and Georgia to enjoy life after vision loss with Low Vision Aids.

 Meet Our Low Vision Optometrist